mwise/Redux.swift/README.md

 # Redux.swift
 Redux implementation for Swift projects.
 Redux is a redictable state container.
 Inspired by http://redux.js.org

+**This project is under active development and should not be considered production-ready.**

 # Installation

 via [Carthage](https://github.com/Carthage/Carthage):